 - Add the cream cheese and pulse few more times until the dough comes together.

 - Add the vinegar(or the lemon juice)and the ice water.
 Pulse few more times until the dough is moist.

 - Shape the dough into a disk, wrap and refrigerate until firm for at least one hour or overnight.

 - Roll out the dough into a 12-inch round.
 Ease into a 9-inch pie dish.
 Fold the overhanging dough under itself and crimp with a fork or just your fingers.

 - Brush the edge of the dough with egg and refrigerate again until firm, for about 30 minutes.

 - Preheat oven to 350F.
 Line the crust with aluminum foil and place on top pie weights or dried beans.

 - Bake until golden around the edge, about 15 minutes.
 Remove foil and weights and continue baking until the bottom of the crust is dry, 5 more minutes.

 - Make the filling:

-- Chop the cranberries and combine with sugar and lemon zest.
+- Chop the cranberries and combine them with sugar and lemon zest.